kingdish/solidity-practice/README.md

 ## lottery-react
 An introduction to Ethereum web application - introduces the process of integrating the front-end (React) and the back-end (smart contract) in Ethereum.

+## kickstart
+A much more sophisticated Ethereum web application with decent front-end - introduces a few design patterns of Ethereum applications and ways to use blockchain technology to solve real-world problems.